 3 tbsp smoked rapeseed oil

-100g sugar snap peas
+100g sugar snap peas, topped and tailed

 25g bunch tarragon, leaves picked and chopped